Skip to navigation

 Parry's Corner, the Chennai equivalent of Piccadilly Circus and Times Square, though with even crazier taxi drivers

 Incredible though it might seem, Chennai, the fourth biggest city in India, is almost pleasant.
-The traffic's comparatively light, the slums are only moderately squalid, there aren't many beggars, the pollution isn't solid enough to pose an ornithological challenge, the buses only ooze people at rush hour, and most surprisingly of all, there are underpasses.
+The traffic's comparatively light, the slums are only moderately squalid, there aren't that many beggars, the pollution isn't solid enough to pose an ornithological challenge, the buses only ooze people at rush hour, and most surprisingly of all, there are underpasses.
 It's quite amazing.

 The Sights of Chennai